MarvinMichel/blush/README.md

 Curious to what kind of **research** we dit?
 Check out our [WIKI](https://github.com/MarvinMichel/blush/wiki)

 ## Thanks to
 We want to thank everyone who helped us create this dating app.
-The teachers at Hoge school van Amsterdam helped us very good with the project.
+The teachers at Hogeschool van Amsterdam helped us very good with the project.
 Most of the things were very clear and despite of that the assignment was a bit hard, we liked doing it.

 <p align="right" font-weight="italic"> Marvin, Inge & Jade </p>